divadde/GaV/README.md

 Each annotation expresses a **verifiable hypothesis** about the attribute’s semantics, grounded in the actual dataset content.
 All statements underwent review for **semantic correctness, clarity, and grounding**.

 ---

+# benchmark statistics

+---

+# brief description of the workflow with image

+---